Excerpted from THE SYNCOPATED TIMES (June, 2021) — Reviewed by Joe Bebco

-This is a recent recording featuring Sarah Spencer, reeds and vocals; Hugh Crozier, piano and vocals; myself on drums and washboard and Jesper Capion Larsen on clarinet …
+The album below was released a short while ago.
+It features Sarah on reeds and vocals in trio and quartet settings with Hugh Crozier, piano and vocals; myself on drums and washboard and Jesper Capion Larsen on clarinet:

 Perhaps it’s not surprising that a band led by a drummer would be noteworthy for its pulsing rhythmic feel, but there it is.
 This would be a good album for those keeping time to study from.